 game download (requires a SNES Emulator) | documentation video

-HyperBound is a completed game hack project that I created as part of my thesis project at Ryerson University.
+HyperBound is a completed game hack project that I created as part of my senior project at Ryerson University.
 It follows the trials and tribulations of an unamed amnesiac who is thrust into a world that is completely unknown to him.
 Using a variety of game hacking tools and an old Super Nintendo game as its basis, HyperBound explores different ideas associated with video games such as non-linear narratives and spacial storytelling.

 The main thrust behind this project was to use a video game as an interface for a large, non-linear narrative.
 By navigating through the game’s virtual space, the user uncovers choices and information that will affect the outcome of a larger unfolding story.
 While entrenched in the world of HyperBound the user becomes the protagonist; with the ability to explore, get lost, and discover secret paths within the narrative.
 HyperBound’s core gameplay mechanic is the use of glitches as a metaphor for mental deterioration.
 One of the central trials of the game’s story takes place inside the protagonist’s mind.
 If you fail this challenge, then the game world crumbles in a video game way: garbage blocks muck up the screen, dialogue becomes scrambled, and some content even becomes inaccessible.

 Along with the physical production of the game, this project involved a great deal of research and networking across the gaming community.
 I had the pleasure of conversing with new media artists and scholars such as Eric Zimmerman (CEO of GameLab), Henry Jenkins (co-director of Comparative Media Studies at MIT) and Cory Arcangel (the artistic mind behind “Mario Clouds”).
 Through their consultations and my personal research, I managed to gain a better understanding of both artistic and commercial interactive media.